 Wachusett Mountain has the only high-speed detachable quad chairlift in Massachusetts.
 Your view of the scenery from the SkyRide will be breathtaking.
 The Scenic SkyRide is only open during fall festivals, and festival admission is required in addition to the price of SkyRide tickets.
 To get to Wachusett Mountain drive on Route 140 and exit at Mile Hill Road.
 Drive 1/2 mile down the road and the mountain's Ski Area entrance will be on the right.

 Soar to the top of southern Vermont's highest peak and enjoy foliage views that defy comparison.
 Stratton beckons to leaf peepers with its gondola rides, plus hiking, golf, paintball, ATV tours to the summit and more!
 You can save by purchasing your tickets online in advance.
 To get to Stratton, first get to Bondville, Vermont.
 Once in town, turn on to Stratton Mountain Road, right next to the 7-Eleven, and follow the road to the mountain.

 You'll have views of four states from the 3,600-foot summit at Mount Snow Resort in Mount Snow, Vermont.
 Scenic Chairlift rides are available Friday through Sunday, September through mid-October, weather permitting.
 The chairlift also operates on Wednesday and Thursday during the first week of October, as well as on Columbus Day.
 To purchase your lift ticket, visit Mount Snow Sports in the Grand Summit Hotel.
 To get to Mount Snow turn onto Route 100 North in Wilmington, Vermont.
 Stay on Route 100 North for 9 miles to Mount Snow, then turn left at the second blinking light for the main entrance.

 The Cannon Mountain Aerial Tramway whisks leaf peepers to the 4,180-foot summit of New Hampshire's Cannon Mountain in less than 10 minutes.
-On a clear day, you'll have views of the mountains of New Hampshire, Maine, Vermont, Canada and New York.
+On a clear day, you'll have views of the mountains of New Hampshire, Maine, Vermont, Canada, and New York.
 And there's a bar at the top, so you can toast the leaves.
-Rides are offered daily, weather permitting, through October 14 in 2018.
+Rides are offered daily, weather permitting, through mid-October.
 To get to the Aerial Tramway take exit 34B on I-93.